hoanhua14/mrq/journals/nicole_kash.md

 background image on Imgur so I can use the link.

-I remembered I can import Link from react-router-dom to easy make the button clickable and simplfy the redirect.
+I remembered I can import Link from react-router-dom to easily make the button clickable and simplify the redirect.